 Sailing at the Olympics

 Sailing has been one of the Olympic sports since the first Olympic Games.
-The first evernts in 1896 were cancelled, and it was not included in the 1904 program, but has been in every other Olympic program.
+The first events in 1896 were canceled, and it was not included in the 1904 program, but has been in every other Olympic program.

 2012 London Games

 There were two changes from the Beijing 2008 sailing events.
 A new event for the 2012 Summer Olympics was Women's Keelboat Match Racing, using the Elliott 6m.
 The Women's Match Race replaced the Yngling competition and the Tornado Class Catamaran competition has been dropped.

 - 470 - Men